 WELCOMEThe objective of BracingScoliosis.com is to provide patients, family members, and professionals with information to better inform them of the types of conservative treatment when considering scoliosis bracing.
-These answers contained in the website have been concluded from my experience with bracing for scoliosis and therefore are my perceptions and beliefs.
-As a result, it is important to also consult your orthopedist(MD), physical therapist and orthotist with any scoliosis questions.
+These answers contained in the website have been concluded from my experience with bracing for scoliosis and therefore are my opinions and beliefs.
+As a result, it is important to also consult your orthopedist (MD), physical therapist (PT) (Certified Schroth Therapist or Barcelona Scoliosis Physical Therapy School - BSPTS) and American Board Certified orthotists (ABC CO or UK Certified) with any scoliosis questions.
 Individual results may vary.

-Bracingscoliosis.com is part of the Grant Wood Orthotist Network www.grantwoodortho.com, provides a detailed description and function of the most commonly and uncommonly utilised scoliosis braces in the world.
+Bracingscoliosis.com and www.grantwoodortho.com, provide a detailed description and function of the most commonly and uncommonly utilised scoliosis braces in the world.
 Check out the latest article here: Quality Control of Idiopathic Scoliosis treatment in 147 patients while using the RSC brace Published in the American Journal of Prosthetics and Orthotics, JPO.
-Volume 23 • Number 2 •April 2011. |
+Volume 23 • Number 2 •April 2011.
+Wood, G., 2011. |

 What is Idiopathic Scoliosis